silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

 $ ./vendor/bin/sake dev/tasks/MigrateFileTask
 ```

-This task will also support migration of existing File DataObjects to file versioning.
+This task will also support migration of existing File objects to file versioning.
 Any
-pre-existing File DataObjects will be automatically published to the live stage, to ensure
+pre-existing File objects will be automatically published to the live stage, to ensure
 that previously visible assets remain visible to the public site.

 If additional security or visibility rules should be applied to File dataobjects, then
 make sure to correctly extend `canView` via extensions.

-*IMPORTANT*: There is a [known bug](https://github.com/silverstripe/silverstripe-versioned/issues/177)
-which breaks existing direct links to asset URLs unless `legacy_filenames` is set to `true` (see below).

 ## Automatic migration